deanwampler/Contract4J5/contract4j5/README.txt

 or
 	1c) ant all

+Building "all" creates the jar files "contract4j5.jar" and "contract4j-test.jar" in the current directory and runs the JUnit-based unit and acceptance tests in the "test" directory tree.

 To build the corresponding Spring example:

 	2a) ./build.sh all.spring (*nix)
 	2b) build.bat all.spring  (windows)
 or
 	2c) ant all.spring

 (See ../Contract4J5WithSpring/README.txt for more information on this example.)

-Building "all" creates the jar files "contract4j5.jar" and "contract4j-test.jar" in the current directory and runs the unit and acceptance tests in the "test" directory tree.
+A preliminary example of using Contract4J with Load-Time Weaving (LTW) is included.
+Unfortunately, it is not complete because of an AspectJ bug,
+#158179, that prevents Contract4J from being used with load-time weaving.
+(The bug involves weaving of annotations that are themselves annotated with "@Inherited".)
+Once a patched version of AspectJ is available that fixes this bug, I will do a "0.6.1" release with the completed LTW support example.

+To run the tests using load-time weaving (discussed below), first build all, then build the following arget:

+	2a) ./build.sh test.loadtime.weaving (*nix)
+	2b) build.bat test.loadtime.weaving  (windows)
+or
+	2c) ant test.loadtime.weaving

+This runs the tests and does load-time weaving of the aspects on the fly.

+Three different build approaches are demonstrated:

+1) Weaving During Compilation:
+The "src" directory is built with ajc, so weaving happens as part of compilation.
+In the build.xml and ant/targets.xml, see the "project.jar" and "compile" targets for details.

+2) Binary Weaving After Compilation
+The "test" directory is built with javac (it contains only Java files), then binary weaving is used to weave in the aspects from the "contract4j5.jar" built from "src".
+See the ant targets "compile-test" and "project-test.jar".

+3) Load-Time Weaving
+This is the least disruptive approach for using Contract4J in a pure Java environment, as it requires no ajc build step.
+Instead, you use the special "-javaagent:..." option for the JVM when starting your test runs.
+See the target "_junitTemplate.loadtime.weaving" in ant/targets.xml, which demonstrates invoking junit tests and doing load-time weaving.
+(Not yet working; see note above.)

 The tests generate a LOT of output, but they should all pass.
-There will some warnings that fall into two categories:
+You'll see words like "Error" and "Fatal" go buy.
+That's okay.
+There will be some expected warnings that fall into two categories:
-1) Warnings in some unit tests when test annotations are used without the required @Contract annotation.
-This is deliberate for those tests.
+1) Warnings in some unit tests when test annotations are used without the required @Contract annotation or when tests are defined for static methods, which isn't supported.
+These are deliberate for those tests.
 2) Some unchecked casts involving generics.
 3) The javadocs target also generates warnings for references to aspects from Java files, which javadoc doesn't know how to resolve.
 The following